-$$\frac{\partial \mathbf{S}}{\partial t} = \mathbf{D}(\mathbf{N}, \kappa) \nabla^2 \mathbf{S},\tag{4}$$ where $\mathbf{S} = \mathbf{S}(\mathbf{p}, t)$ is the propagating boundary surface of an object, $\mathbf{p} = (x, y, z)$ is the coordinate vector, $t \ge 0$ is the time variable, $\nabla^2 \mathbf{S}$ is the Laplacian of the surface, and $\mathbf{D}$ is the diffusion coefficient function related to the surface normal $\mathbf{N}$ and curvature $\kappa$ .
-The normal $\mathbf{N}$ provides directions for boundary propagation during the medial axis extraction process.
-The curvature $\kappa$ is used as a threshold to detect skeletal points on the medial axis.
+$$\frac{\partial \vec{S}}{\partial t} = \vec{D}(\vec{N},\kappa)\nabla^2 \vec{S},\tag{4}$$ where $\vec{S} = \vec{S}(\vec{p},t)$ is the propagating boundary surface of an object, $\vec{p} = (x,y,z)$ is the coordinate vector, $t \ge 0$ is the time variable, $\nabla^2 \vec{S}$ is the Laplacian of the surface, and \vec{D} is the diffusion coefficient function related to the surface normal \vec{N} and curvature κ .
+The normal \vec{N} provides directions for boundary propagation during the medial axis extraction process.
+The curvature κ is used as a threshold to detect skeletal points on the medial axis.
 We consider the curvature as the threshold for skeletal point detection is because the Laplacian will smooth the boundary surface and eliminate sharp features during the propagation.
 By using curvature of the boundary surface as a threshold, the propagation process can detect sharp features of an object and preserve such properties on its simplified medial axis.

 (4) is formulated to guide the boundary surface propagation.
 It provides the direction of the propagating boundary surface while smoothing out unnecessary noises at each time step.
 By solving (4), the object's surface will moving inward from the original boundary guided by its normal, and the Laplacian will smooth the surface to avoid noisy branches during the propagating process.
 The curvature acts as a threshold to preserve feature points of the object on the approximated medial axis.
 Therefore, after all the points on the propagating surfaces collide with others which means they reside on a thin set, we can obtain a compact structure without interior points inside.
 We consider it as an approximation for the real medial axis because it's a thin set inside the object and preserve features of the original dataset.
 Since our major goal is to use a compact and simple representation for shape manipulation, such an approximation is enough to provide satisfactory results for this purpose.
-Alternatively, because the skeletal or medial surface points usually coincides with the singularities of a Euclidean distance function to the boundary, we also use distance field information to determine if the point on the propagating surfaces reside on the medial axis.
-We employ a distance function based on Taylor polynomials to calculate the value of the points in the distance field, which could indicate if the points belong to the medial axis.

 Note that, the shape reconstruction from skeletons is a reverse process of medial axis extraction by applying the normal outward to original boundaries.
 The diffusion equation is suitable for continuous geometric objects including surfaces and solids.
 Although in this paper, we mainly use numerical techniques to solve it on discrete polygonal boundary surfaces, it can be readily applied to other type of solid representations for medial axis extraction.

-3.2 Numerical Simulations
+3.2.
+Numerical Simulations

 Diffusion equations can be easily solved through numerical techniques.
 One of the most popular numerical methods to solve a diffusion equation is the finite-difference method.
 It discretizes the equation by applying finite-difference approximations of partial derivatives in the equation.
 The finite-difference technique is straightforward for regular parametric objects.
 However, regular parametrization for an arbitrary mesh surface is a challenging problem, because an arbitrary mesh usually has arbitrary connectivities among surface points, therefore it is difficult to discretize the surface into regular, uniform grids.
-As a result, finite-difference approximations of partial derivatives [15] cannot be applied in such situation.
+As a result, previous finite-difference approximations of partial derivatives [DQ00] cannot be applied in such situation.
 We have to seek for alternative techniques to approximate the partial derivatives to obtain a discretized equation.

-3.2.1 Umbrella Operator
+3.2.1.
+Umbrella Operator